tritonminingco/Telemetry-Ingestion-Alert-Rules-Service/README.md

 - Python 3.11+
 - Docker and Docker Compose
-- PostgreSQL 15+ (or TimescaleDB for better performance)
+- PostgreSQL 15+ with PostGIS extension
 - Redis (for caching and Celery)

 ## 🛠️ Installation